Skip to Main Content

 Payday loans

-Payday loans are short-term loans designed to be paid back by your next pay period or within two weeks of taking out the loan.
-Because most payday lenders don’t check your credit, these are easy loans to get.
-However, they come with serious drawbacks in the form of steep interest rates and fees.
+Payday loans are short-term loans that are typically $500 or less and are designed to be paid back by your next pay period.
+Most payday lenders don’t check your credit, so these are among the easiest loans to get approved for.
+However, don’t let that sway you.
+They come with serious drawbacks, including sky-high interest rates and exorbitant fees.

 Alternatives to easy loans

-If you want to avoid the borrowing costs associated with the loans discussed above, here are some alternatives to consider.
+If you want to avoid the potential borrowing costs associated with the above loans, these are some alternatives to consider.

 Local banks and credit unions

 If you’re a member of a local bank or credit union, contact it to see if you can qualify for a personal loan.
-Since you have a relationship with the institution, you may qualify for better rates and terms.
-For example, PenFed Credit Union offers personal loans with no origination fees and APRs as low as 7.74 percent.
+You may qualify for better rates and terms since you have a relationship with the institution.

 Local charities and nonprofits